WGS-TB/MLST/README.md

 5) ART: For simulating reads.
 Please download it here: https://www.niehs.nih.gov/research/resources/software/biostatistics/art/.
 You will need `art_illumina`, copy this into your bin file or provide the path for `art_illumina` to `run_sim.py`.
 This script runs the allele simulation.

+6) Samtools v1.3.1: For extracting information from sam files.
+Please download it here: https://sourceforge.net/projects/samtools/files/samtools/1.3.1/.
+You will need `samtools`, copy it into your bin folder or provide the path to `samtools` to `mapSamples.py`.
+The python script calls the `samtools` command while extracting information from sam files after mapping.

-6) Possible Python packages you will need: numpy, pandas, matplotlib, linecache, argparse .
+7) Possible Python packages you will need: numpy, pandas, matplotlib, linecache, argparse .
 Please use `pip install` to install these packages if you do not have any of the packages.

 ## Instructions to run the pipeline